viamrobotics/docs/docs/manage/CLI.md

 See [Upload a custom module](/extend/modular-resources/upload/#upload-a-custom-module) and [Update an existing module](/extend/modular-resources/upload/#update-an-existing-module) for a detailed walkthrough of the `viam module` commands.

+If you update and release your module as part of a continuous integration (CI) workflow, you can also [automatically upload new versions of your module on release](/extend/modular-resources/upload/#update-an-existing-module-using-a-github-action) using a GitHub Action.

 #### Command options

 |        command option     |       description      | positional arguments